skipto-landmarks-headings/browser-extension/README.md

 ## Description

-The SkipTo browser extension collects data from the web page loaded in the active tab corresponding to a select list of ARIA `landmark` regions and HTML `heading` elements contained in the page.
+The SkipTo browser extension collects data from the web page loaded in the active tab that corresponds to a select list of ARIA `landmark` regions and HTML `heading` elements contained in the page.

 The `SkipToMenu` element, which is displayed in a `popup` window, organizes this data into a menu system that is keyboard navigable.